 “It’s that if you never returned, that I’d be alone when this world ends.”

 At first, Sophie didn’t respond, then she nodded and let out a deep breath.
-She stood and pulled Zella close and held for a long time.
+Finally, she stood and pulled Zella close and held her for a long time.

 And the broken moon shone down on them, its shattered fragments floating beside it like pieces of an unfinished jigsaw puzzle, never to be solved.